01-edu/public/subjects/java/projects/sharpen-it/README.md

 - Run the provided Docker Compose for SonarQube.

-- Complete the configuration to integrate SonarQube with your GitHub repository.
+- Complete the configuration to integrate SonarQube with your repository.

 - Ensure SonarQube runs regularly for continuous monitoring of code quality and security.